What to Do After a Small Plane Accident in Las Vegas

 Recovering from the pain and trauma of a plane accident takes time.
 An attorney with experience in small plane cases takes care of all legal issues relating to the claim so you don’t have to, including obtaining evidence such as witness statements, air traffic control records, and autopsy reports.
 The lawyer might also interview the pilot and other staff members on board at the time of the incident.
 Once the legal professional has the evidence needed to file a claim, they do so immediately to avoid statute of limitation issues.

 The peace of mind of having an attorney handle the legal aspects of your case allows you to focus on what is most important: your recovery.
-If you need to speak with a lawyer, contact Claggett & Sykes Law Firm.
+If you need to speak with a lawyer, contact Claggett & Sykes Trial Lawyers.
 Call us today or submit our contact form to schedule a free consultation at our Las Vegas office.